richsalz/draft-rsalz-dbrg-speck-wap-wep/draft-rsalz-drbg-speck-wap-wep.md

 Papers presented in the various Crypto conferences (XXX need list) are good.
 Same for various Usenix workshops.

-Proof by contest -- "Nobody's Claimed my $200 reward" -- are useless for a number of reasons.
+Proof by contest -- "Nobody's Claimed my $200 reward" -- are generally useless, for a number of reasons.
 They tend to be promoted by amateur cryptographers as a way to get attention, and if someone actually looks at them they are always cracked.
 Numerical analysis is a better approach, albeit much harder work.
+Contests designed to show the amount of "brute-force" work needed, such as the old RSA factoring challenges, can be useful.
+But they do not show, for example, if the cryptography under test is fundamentally flawed or not.

 # Acknowledgements